 Fighting scope creep is a critical component of the AMA Recovery Plan for America’s Physicians.

-“Scope of practice is determined by the state legislature—it sets the parameters around which health care professionals provide care to patients,” said Dr. Ferguson, adding the state lawmakers “can indicate the type of procedures that someone can do or perform, and whether or not they have to work with a physician.”
+“Scope of practice is determined by the state legislature—it sets the parameters around the type of care health care professionals provide to patients,” said Dr. Ferguson, adding the state lawmakers “can indicate the type of procedures that someone can do or perform, and whether or not they have to work with a physician.”

 “Scope of practice is a term that is used to describe the boundaries of each health care professional’s work,” said Dr. Camp-Rogers.
 “And those boundaries are defined by education, training, certifications and licensing.”